KarlvH/Development/README.md

 # Development
 Repository for Software
-This is for updates to the Main
+This update is for the Main; commit right away!